-How To Choose the Best Dog for You
+How To Get the Best Dog for You and Your Family

 You have decided to get a dog…YAY!
 This is a very exciting adventure, but I hope you really took some time to think about this because it is a big commitment that is long term.